barbariska108/viabtc_exchange_server_docker_fixed/README.md

 [中文](README-zh.md)

-This is docker config to startup [viabtc_exchange_server](https://github.com/viabtc/viabtc_exchange_server) simply.
+This is docker config to startup [viabtc_exchange_server](https://github.com/viabtc/viabtc_exchange_server) easily.

-This repo do this things automatic:
+This repo do this things automaticly:

 * Startup a ubuntu docker container
 * Prepare requirements environment